Resident234/php.net/pages/www.php.net_language.operators.comparison.php.md

 ```

-A related, but more strict problem, is if you need to ensure that two arrays contain the same key=&gt;value pairs, regardless of the order of the pairs.
+A related, but more strict problem, is if you need to ensure that two arrays contain the same key=>value pairs, regardless of the order of the pairs.
 In that case, use: